spotify/basic-pitch/README.md

 Input audio maybe be of any sample rate, however, all audio will be resampled to 22050 Hz before processing.

+### VST

+Thanks to DamRsn for developing this working VST version of basic-pitch! - https://github.com/DamRsn/NeuralNote

 ## Contributing